idxbroker/wordpress-plugin/.github/PULL_REQUEST_TEMPLATE.md

 💻 Are you changing functionality?

-Rememebr to state clearly and in detail, leaving no room for confusion about the intent oif your Pull Request
+Remember to state clearly and in detail, leaving no room for confusion about the intent of your Pull Request

 ## Template